 Latino Biden Supporters

 TREND 2: Family of veterans in support of Biden with the hashtags like #VeteransAgainstTrump.
-Also support from LGBTQIA community “If you are Trump supporter, you’re not a LGBTQ supporter
+Also support from LGBTQIA community “If you are Trump supporter, you’re not a LGBTQ supporter”

 TREND 3: Many of Biden supporters are promoters of voter registration as well

 Finally, geographic analysis of social data will allow candidates to have a more accurate picture of the 2020 race by region.
 For the period analyzed, Trump generated the most Hispanic conversation from Miami with 37.5% vs. Biden with 12.6%, these numbers have a direct correlation with Census data and large numbers of tweets from Cubans expressing support for Trump, the counties with the most concentration of Cubans in Florida are Miami-Dade, Broward, Hillsborough, and Palm Beach.
-Together, these counties account for more than half of all Cubans in the United States.
+Together, these countries account for more than half of all Cubans in the United States.

-Among Black voters, the city with most conversations for Biden came from Washington D.C. with 18.8% followed by Atlanta with 12.7%, respectably, Trump had 18.1% from Washington D.C. and 13.7%.
+Among Black voters, the city with the most conversations for Biden came from Washington D.C. with 18.8% followed by Atlanta with 12.7%, respectably, Trump had 18.1% from Washington D.C. and 13.7%.
 Note that these are numbers reflecting the volume of total conversations and not necessarily support for one of the other candidates, further information for each city can be done through sentiment and trends analysis for each.

 In the upcoming months, I will be comparing traditional data like polling and surveys versus big data from real-time social conversations to determine the accuracy and unbiased results.